naidenpetrov00/ForumSystem/README.md

 # ForumSystem

 Welcome to this school project, the purpose of which is to round up my knowledge for ASP.NET Core with Blazor and Microsoft SQL Server for DB.
+Weather forecast is fetched by SignalR with HangFire recurring job.

 ![Home](https://github.com/naidenpetrov00/ForumSystem/assets/58266467/62155668-cc76-4120-b217-c573d9531530)